viridian1138/clevo-indicator/README.md

 Auto-Mode
 ---------

 Several automatic modes exist to auto-control the fan speed based on temperature.
 All of them rely on nvidia-smi to provide a stream of GPU temperature values for determination of desired fan speeds.
 The "auto" mode provides a default fan control that usually keeps temperature somewhere between 40 degrees celsius and 90 degrees celsius.
-The "autoHot" mode Stays quiet until close to temperature limit, and then switches on.
+The "autoHot" mode stays quiet until close to temperature limit, and then switches on.
 WARNING: "autoHot" can be quieter, but can also cause the bottom of the laptop to become scalding-hot.
 The "autoCool" mode attempts to keep laptop cool enough that you can keep it on your lap.
 Intended commands using the various automatic modes are as follows:

 ```/opt/bin/nvidia-smi --query-gpu=temperature.gpu --format=csv,noheader -l 3 | /home/qon/scripts/clevo-indicator auto```